 We focus on having our students develop expertise on whole numbers, addition, subtraction, multiplication, division, fractions and decimals—which helps our students in K-5 become ready for more demanding math concepts and procedures, and develop the capability to apply their learnings to real life situations.

-We then move our students through more complex work in geometry and algebra in the middle grades to enrich and develop confidence, excellence, and preparedness for high school math.
+We then move our students through more complex topics in Algebra and Geometry in middle school to enrich and develop confidence, excellence, and preparedness for high school math.

 Diana weighs 25 lbs more than she did last year.
 If she weighed 147 lbs last year, how much does she weigh now?